OCCUPATIONAL

 • Academic skills

 These skills are key factors in the ability of your child to grow into a high-functioning, happy, and independent adult.
 At TPI, we are fully prepared to support and facilitate your child’s progress throughout this exciting journey.
-Furthermore, we are here for you, the parents, as trusted mentors and guides.
+TPI is here for you, the parents, as trusted mentors and guides.

 pediatrics-occupational-therapy